platformland/electric-book/book/text/governance.md

 Another approach to consider is if there are opportunities to expose data that helps third parties monitor the quality of information.
 In the US, the Web Integrity Project is independent of government and automatically monitors for changes to federal government websites.[^5] Currently, it does this by crawling government websites, but this could be made much easier by exposing content changes via APIs.

+## 6. Maintain an archive of user interface changes

+Small design choices can have big impacts on how people access and understand services.[^6] Seeking out screen-shots of government software is also increasingly becoming a human rights monitoring activity - recent studies of China's Social Credit System and Saudi Arabia's 'Absher' have both made use of screen-shots to understand the impact on people's rights.

+Maintain a public archive of any changes to the user-interfaces of services (and platforms that have public-facing elements).

-## 6. Design for verifiable use of data
+## 7. Design for verifiable use of data

 Numerous examples around the world show that access rules and legal frameworks are not enough to limit the misuse of data.
-There are emerging approaches that allow for the verifiable use of data through recording access in immutable databases such as Trillian or Amazon QLDB. [^6][^7][^8][^9]
+There are emerging approaches that allow for the verifiable use of data through recording access in immutable databases such as Trillian or Amazon QLDB. [^7][^8][^9][^10]

 Estonia's X-Road data exchange uses this approach to create a tamper-proof log of data accessed across the system.
-(Contrary to reports, X-Road does not use blockchain).[^10]
+(Contrary to reports, X-Road does not use blockchain).[^11]

 Don't just rely on access controls to limit the use of data.